techtile-by-dramco/experiments/04_backscatter_communication/testbed_experiment/README.md

 - STEP 2: Getting the OOK signal (floats) by performing a complex to mag^2 conversion.
 This signal is weak, so an Automatic Gain Control block is used to amplify the signal.
 - Step 3: Filtering the higher noise out of the signal with a low pass filter and creating a block wave out of the data signal with a threshold detector with hysteresis.
 The threshold itself is set dynamically by performing a moving average and using that average as the threshold when the received signal is larger than the noise flour.
 - Step 4: the block waves are downsampled and synced to the symbol rate with a Gardner symbol sync.
 The output with a lower data rate is again made binary by implementing a fixed threshold detector.
-- Step 5: The floats are packed, so only 1 bit per sample is used and writen to a binary file with a file sinK.
+- Step 5: The floats are packed, so only 1 bit per sample is used and writen to a binary file with a file sink.

 Post-processing is done by BERT.py program, which reads the saved binary file and returns the bitstream as a string of '0's and '1's, checks for the preamble, and compares it to the pseudo-random binary bit sequence, and calculates the BER.